 Okay, so the weirdest thing happened to me today.
 I was in the car talking to my husband, and I suddenly felt a kick in my stomach.
 It did not feel like gas or cramps, it felt like a baby just kicked my stomach from the inside.
 I have had four children, so I know exactly what baby movement feels like.
-My last baby is currently two years old and I have no plans to add to my brood anytime soon.
+My last baby is two years old and I have no plans to add to my brood anytime soon.
 I’m definitely not pregnant. …Right??!
 Is this what is meant by phantom baby kicks?

-I’ve heard about phantom kicks a time or two, but never experienced it or talked to anyone who had.
+I’ve heard about phantom baby kicks a time or two, but never experienced it or talked to anyone who had.
 I figured it was some weird made-up thing that was just all in the woman’s head or due to anxiety or other related issues.
 That is until today when I actually experienced it for myself.
 I was mid-sentence and felt the “kick,” it caught me off guard.
 My husband immediately said, “we need to go to the drugstore and get a test.”
 At this point, I was totally starting to freak out, as was he.
 Before saying anything else, I stopped to breathe and think a minute.

 It feels like slight jabs, and bubbling quickening movements.